⚙️ The Agency Process and Operations Conference

 Trimming down might sound daunting, but Jake says: “You start to see that you can work so much smarter and faster, with the people you have.”
 Less headcount doesn’t have to mean less impact – It actually means you have more clarity, better efficiency, and a team that’s, “very commercially minded in how they work.”

-In this session Jake will be deep-diving into why chasing ‘vanity metrics’ can lead you down the wrong path, and why real success comes from focusing on “what the clients are going to see… the outcomes, the outputs, the work you’re delivering, and the profits.”
+In this session Jake will be deep-diving into why chasing ‘vanity metrics’ can lead you down the wrong path, and why real success comes from focusing on “what the clients are going to see… the outcomes, the work you’re delivering, and the profits.”

 If you’re looking to make big changes about the size of your agency, this is the session for you.
 Jake will be sharing what he’s learnt from Curated’s transition into a more sustainable model.